• Skip to primary navigation

 • Preheat over to 350° Fahrenheit.
 Spray 9×13 baking dish with non stick cooking spray.

-• In a glass bowl, toss 2 C of the cheese and all of the potatoes together.
-Evenly fill 9 x13 dish with cheese & potatoes.
+• In a glass bowl, toss 2 C of the grated cheese and all of the potatoes together.
+Evenly fill 9 x13 dish with cheese & potatoes mixture.

 • Pour melted butter over the top of the cheese & potatoes.

 • In same glass bowl used for the cheese & potatoes, whisk together sour cream, broth, onion powder, salt & pepper.
 Heat in microwave for 2 minutes.
 Whisk in 3 tablespoon flour until smooth.
-Pour sour cream mixture evenly over potatoes and cheese.
+Pour cream soup substitute evenly over potatoes and cheese.

 • Top with remaining ¼ C grated cheddar and additional black pepper.